Genealogy book: Korea

 In Korea the genealogy book is called jokbo or chokbo.
 The book is passed down through generations, and copies are often printed and distributed among family members as necessary.
 The firstborn son of each family (in a form of primogeniture) inherits the original jokbo (as opposed to the copies) and continues the genealogy and family line.
 It was often used in pre-modern (i.e., post-Joseon period) Korea as proof of being of the yangban class, since family names were conferred only to the aristocratic class until late Joseon dynasty.
 Many of these genealogy books date back to the Goryeo dynasty (918–1392) but few families retain complete copies due to the wars, uprisings, and the Japanese Occupation that took place in recent history.

 While many clans still maintain a jokbo, its function (which was very important, heavily relied upon, and legally binding before the modern era) is largely relegated to clan record-keeping and other minor (i.e., not legally binding) social roles.

+Vietnam

+The gia phả written in Literary Chinese.

+The gia phả written in Vietnamese (Nôm).

+A genealogy diagram in the gia phả of Đông Trù Đoàn clan (東稠段).

+Genealogy books are referred to in Vietnamese as gia phả/gia phổ (chữ Hán: 家譜).
+They are used to record names, dates of their birth, death anniversaries, and burial places of ancestors.
+These books can be written in Literary Chinese or Vietnamese written in chữ Nôm albeit it is uncommon.
+In the present day, genealogy books are now written in the Vietnamese alphabet.

+The books also record how many sons and daughters were there in a certain generation.
+However they generally only record the names of the sons.
+It also contained clan regulations for ancestor worship such as certain days of observance.
+Genealogy books also write down notable events during a clan's history such as during the third generation of the Nguyễn Tựu clan (阮就), it records that they were forced to change their surname from Vũ (武) to Nguyễn (阮).
+Another example would be in the genealogy of the Giang Family (Vietnamese: Giang Thị gia phả, chữ Hán: 江氏家譜) where it wrote how the envoy Giang Văn Minh responded to the Ming emperor's couplet: